reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 ln -s ~/Share/<species_id>_data/<species_ID>.10X.21.meryl/
 ```

 Now, let's run merqury!
-For that, you need to start our conda enviroment (if not yet started):
+For that, you need to activate our conda enviroment (if not yet activated):

 ```console
 conda activate eukaryotic_genome_assembly